 3. They see employees as co-creators of the workplace

 Guidewire has understood this attitude and allowed their employees across all levels and seniority (new hires, junior and senior team members) to participate in a team consultation process in cascading communications sessions.
-This raised questions such as learning and mentoring in a hybrid setting, and social connections and helped them to develop key principles as the ones we should apply in activating hybrid work.
+This raised questions such as learning and mentoring in a hybrid setting, and social connections and helped them to develop key principles to apply in activating hybrid work.

-With this in mind, Distilled's "Wellness Wednesday" initiative is a great way to promote employee well-being, bringing back life at the office and building positive relationships among colleagues in informal settings.
+With this in mind, initiatives such as Distilled's "Wellness Wednesday" is a great way to promote employee wellbeing, bringing back life at the office and building positive relationships among colleagues in informal settings.
 By organising wellness activities and encouraging healthy habits, employees are provided with the support and resources they need to prioritise their physical and mental health on-site.
 Additionally, by fostering connections among colleagues in informal settings, employees can feel more connected to their team.

-By creating a physical workspace that is supportive of employees' needs, companies can help reduce the risk of burnout and stress associated with long commutes and inflexible work arrangements.
+On top of these initiatives, creating a physical workspace that is supportive of employees' needs ensures companies can help reduce the risk of burnout and stress associated with long commutes and inflexible work arrangements.
 Therefore, adapting the office to accommodate the changing needs of hybrid work can play a vital role in supporting employees' physical and mental health, boosting their morale and productivity in the workplace.

 CluneTech HQ revamping their office space shows a commitment to creating a collaborative and functional workspace.
 With open-plan flooring, comfortable seating options, and state-of-the-art presentation technology, the space is designed to support productivity and creativity.
 By utilising the resources available, companies can create a workspace that meets the needs of both remote and on-site employees in a hybrid work model.

-“So our space there was previously rows and rows of desks, whereas now it is a space for collaboration and it's probably a step in a much more tech direction.
-And but we've got, you know, open plan flooring, we've got couches, we've got comfy seats where if you want to curl up and kind of get comfy with your laptop, or if you want a meeting room you can do that as well.”
+“Our space there was previously rows and rows of desks, whereas now it is a space for collaboration and it's probably a step in a much more tech direction.
+And but we've got open plan flooring, we've got couches, we've got comfy seats where if you want to curl up and kind of get comfy with your laptop, or if you want a meeting room you can do that as well.”

 5. They promote inclusive tech for all